Princess Luna: My Little Pony: Friendship Is Magic

-A thousand years ago, Princess Luna once ruled alongside her older sister Princess Celestia, but her jealousy over ponies sleeping through the night and not appreciating her work led to her transformation into Nightmare Moon, which forced Celestia to banish her to the moon using the Elements of Harmony.
+A thousand years ago, Princess Luna once ruled alongside her older sister Princess Celestia, but her jealousy over ponies sleeping through the night and the fact that her big sister was more well-known, well-loved, well-received and appreciated than she ever was and also not appreciating her work led to her transformation into Nightmare Moon, which forced Celestia to banish her to the moon using the Elements of Harmony.
 Nightmare Moon first appears in the series premiere, having returned from her banishment to plunge Equestria into eternal night.
 After being defeated by Twilight Sparkle and her friends using the Elements of Harmony, she is restored to her original form as Luna and tearfully reunites with Celestia, who welcomes her back with forgiveness and love.

 Throughout the early seasons, Luna struggles to adapt to modern Equestrian society after her long absence, initially speaking in an archaic, formal manner using the royal we and a powerful voice that frightens other ponies.
 The episode "Luna Eclipsed" focuses on her attempts to connect with ponies during Nightmare Night (Equestria's equivalent of Halloween), where she learns to overcome ponies' fear of her Nightmare Moon persona.
 As the series progresses, Luna develops her role of protecting the dream realm, often entering ponies' nightmares to help them overcome their fears.
 In the series finale, she retires from her royal duties along with Celestia, passing their responsibilities to Twilight.